Here’s a question Nintendo Switch users might have: ‘Can You Watch Netflix on Nintendo Switch?’

 Netflix is a streaming king, counting on 209 million subscribers worldwide.
 With acclaimed shows like The Queen’s Gambit, Halston, The Witcher (returning this fall), or Bridgerton, and series like The Serpent, it’s no wonder Netflix manages to attract and keep subscribers.
 Especially since their streaming services can be enjoyed on mobile, TV, laptop or PC and even gaming consoles.
 However, the Netflix app seems to be missing from Nintendo Switch, having been present in previous years on Nintendo e-shop.

-Can You Watch Netflix on Switch?
+Can You Watch Netflix on Nintendo Switch?

-It is possible, yes.
+Short answer?
+Yes.
+But keep reading this to find out how to watch Netflix on Nintendo Switch.
 Streaming Netflix on the most popular gaming console from Nintendo is definitely in the cards, although it’s not accessible through the official e-shop or the built-in web browser.

 The device can more than handle the resolution.
 When it’s out of its dock, the Nintendo Switch runs at 720p resolution at up to 60fps, depending on the game you’re playing.
 While docked, the Switch can reach 1080p resolution and up to 60 fps.

 Also, Nintendo has proven its ability to run streaming apps by including YouTube and Hulu in its e-shop.
 Indeed, both can be downloaded normally and enjoyed thoroughly.
-So, the absence of Netflix of late is more due to behind the doors agreements between the two companies.
+So, the absence of Netflix of late is more due to behind-the-doors agreements between the two companies.

 It’s true, Nintendo has said they want to focus on “gaming first and foremost” but their openness to Hulu and the fact that they did run Netflix before makes me think it’s simply a matter of time (and diplomacy) until users will be able to enjoy Netflix easy and seamlessly.